ValentinVuillon/WavetableEffect/README.md

+Note: You need to be able to run a python code to use this tool!

 -the wavetable which will be processed needs to be in the same folder as the .py file and needs to have the following name: "wavetable_input.wav"
 -the code does the convolution product between the wavetable and a kernel.
 There are 3 available kernel: